-- 6. Travel and reimbursement for travel that is authorized and funded by a sponsored project shall follow Sponsored Program Administrator travel policies and procedures. - 7.
-Disbursements shall not be processed on any account unless both parties have executed a contract or unless all approvals have been obtained and the grant has been accepted. - 8.
-In cases when the Sponsor allows the SPA to incur pre-award costs, the SPA may allow pre-award spending in accordance with the Sponsor and SPA guidelines. - 9.
-All appropriate indirect and direct costs shall be recovered for sponsored programs in accordance with CSU and university policies and/or sponsor requirements. - 11.
+- 7. Disbursements shall not be processed on any account unless both parties have executed a contract or unless all approvals have been obtained and the grant has been accepted. - 8.
+In cases when the Sponsor allows the SPA to incur pre-award costs, the SPA may allow pre-award spending in accordance with the Sponsor and SPA guidelines. - All appropriate indirect and direct costs shall be recovered for sponsored programs in accordance with CSU and university policies and/or sponsor requirements. - 10.
 In some cases, the SPA may share or match costs associated with a sponsored program instead of recovering full or partial indirect and direct costs.
-When there is cost sharing or matching in connection with a sponsored program, the SPA, in conjunction with the PI, shall document actual costs shared or matching contributions in a manner consistent with the campus cost allocation plans, sponsor requirements, and in the case of federal grants or contracts requirements as stated in OMB Circular A-110. - 12.
-The appropriate CFO or designee of the SPA must authorize disbursement of payments involving personal expenditures by the PI. - 13.
-The appropriate CFO of the SPA must certify that funding is available prior to issuance of any personnel action forms.
+When there is cost sharing or matching in connection with a sponsored program, the SPA, in conjunction with the PI, shall document actual costs shared or matching contributions in a manner consistent with the campus cost allocation plans, sponsor requirements, and in the case of federal grants or contracts requirements as stated in OMB Circular A-110.